How to implement support for regular expressions in Azure Data Factory ?

 Final thoughts

 In this post, we outlined the process of configuring regular expressions in Azure Data Factory using an Azure Function.
-While our solution effectively addresses the issue, it does require a more intricate infrastructure setup.
+Our solution effectively addresses the issue, though it requires a more intricate infrastructure setup.
+However, it's well worth the effort, especially since an Azure Function is relatively easy to implement.
+This development can be coded once and then reused by other teams.